kailayerhq/kai/README.md

 ## License

-MIT License - See LICENSE file for details.
+GPLv3 License - See LICENSE file for details.

 ---